-Gum disease – it’s one of the most biggest oral health problems that Americans suffer from today.
-The first stage of gum disease is gingivitis which symptoms include inflamed and bleeding gums.
-During this stage, gum disease can be easily reverse by practicing good oral hygiene, such as brushing and flossing.
+Gum disease – it’s one of the biggest oral health problems that Americans suffer from today.
+The first stage of gum disease is gingivitis, which symptoms include inflamed and bleeding gums.
+During this stage, gum disease can be easily reverse by practicing good oral hygiene … Click to go to the page of oral hygiene … , such as brushing and flossing.

 As gum disease progresses, it develops into periodontal disease, which is more serious.
-During this stage, the infection starts to impact your underlying tissues that support your teeth.
-Pockets will begin to form as your gums recede and your teeth will loosen as the bone starts to break down.
+During this stage, the infection starts to impact the underlying tissues that support your teeth.
+Pockets will begin to form as your gums recede, and your teeth will loosen as the bone starts to break down.
 Eventually, your teeth will fall out.

 These techniques include:

 Curettage and root-planing are usually performed at the same time.
-You will be given a local anesthesia so that you will remain comfortable during your procedure.
-Our skilled hygienist team will give you tips to improve your oral hygiene so that your gums will stay healthy between visits.
+You will be given local anesthesia to remain comfortable during your procedure.
+Our skilled hygienist team will provide tips to improve your oral hygiene so that your gums will stay healthy between visits.

 Because gum disease progresses gradually, chances are you will need multiple procedures done.
-This allows us to monitor your condition and ensures your gums are healing properly.
-If your gum disease is serious, we may recommend a periodontist for a surgical intervention.
+This allows us to monitor your condition and ensure your gums heal properly.
+If your gum disease is serious, we may recommend a periodontist for surgical intervention.